anushaghimire/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 3
 ## T-Tests on Suspension Coils
 For this part I used t-test to test the following hypotheses:

 H0 : All manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

-Ha : all manufacturing lots and each lot individually are not statistically different from the population mean of 1,500 pounds per square inch.
+Ha : All manufacturing lots and each lot individually are not statistically different from the population mean of 1,500 pounds per square inch.

+Our p-value (0.06) is above our significance level which is 0.05.
+Therefore, we do not have sufficient evidence to reject the null hypothesis and we can say that all manufacturing lots and individual lots are similar.

 ### Briefly summarize your interpretation and findings for the t-test results
 -